bafu-DF/ERKAS-processing/README.md

 - ZG: nein to False
 - ZH: false to False: header differs

-Changelog for values in Ampelwerte:
+Changelog for values in column _Ampelwerte_:
 - GE: emptied <nul> and <Nul> values

-Changelog vor values in column _IDLaenge_
+Changelog vor values in column _IDLaenge_:
 - OW: multiplied column by value 1000 to get km
 - UR: column IDLaenge is missing

-Structure changelog
+Structural changelog: